Get THE RACK DEMO

 • Substrate.
 Paper towels are thin.
 Aspen or coconut adds another insulation layer.

 • Room ambient temperature.
-A 65°F room requires more heat input than a 75°F room.
+A 65 degrees F room requires more heat input than a 75 degrees F room.

 • Rack design.
 Freedom Breeder, ARS, Boaphile, homemade.
 All different.

-Someone else's "I set mine to 94°F" is useless information for your setup.
+Someone else's "I set mine to 94 degrees F" is useless information for your setup.
 Calibrate your own.

 Probe Placement in Multi-Row Racks

-Here's where it gets more complicated.
+Here is where it gets more complicated.
 Heat rises.
-A 10-row rack doesn't heat evenly from top to bottom.
+A 10-row rack does not heat evenly from top to bottom.

 Lower rows lose heat downward and tend to run cooler.
 Upper rows catch rising warm air from below and often run warmer.
 Middle rows are usually the most stable.

-If you have two thermostat probes (or two thermostats), here's how to place them:
+If you have two thermostat probes (or two thermostats), here is how to place them:

 • Probe 1: Inside a tub on a lower row (rows 1-3 from the bottom).
 This captures your cooler zone.